Very High Energy Electrons Beam for Radiotherapy

 Challenges in Conventional RT

 The problem is exacerbated when treating cancers that are either deep inside the human body or in delicate areas where toxicity to nearby organs could cause serious side effects.
-This issue is especially pronounced when treating obese patients, whose numbers are increasing globally.
+This is especially critical when treating obese patients, whose numbers are increasing globally.
+Thus, an accessible and cost-effective alternative to current RT modalities is urgently needed.

 Project Overview